 Due to budgetary challenges during 2002-2003, the Teaching Assistant Training and Development Office in the Graduate School was closed and the responsibilities were transferred to the center in July 2003.
 In August 2003, the center offered its first Teaching Assistant Orientation for graduate teaching assistants, distributed the first issue of TA Connections newsletter for graduate teaching assistants and set up a Teaching Resource Room for faculty and staff to view instructional videos.
 During spring 2004, the center established the “Outstanding Graduate Teaching Assistant Awards” to recognize the contributions of teaching assistants at NIU.

-After the renovation and reopening of the Altgeld Hall in fall 2004, the Center was allocated the Instructional Technology Training Laboratory at Altgeld Hall 100 for delivering its technology training workshops.
-This facility is maintained by Information Technology Services (ITS) and is used by a number of campus units for delivering training programs to faculty, staff, and students, and for offering some classes and orientation sessions for students.
+After the renovation and reopening of the Altgeld Hall in fall 2004, the center was allocated the Instructional Technology Training Laboratory at Altgeld Hall 100 for delivering its technology training workshops.
+This facility is maintained by Division of Information Technology (DoIT) and is used by a number of campus units for delivering training programs to faculty, staff, and students, and for offering some classes and orientation sessions for students.

-The Center currently offers nearly 150 programs annually on teaching effectiveness, technology integration, professional development and scholarly activities for faculty, staff, and graduate assistants at NIU.
-The Center’s programs, resources and services continue to grow with the support of the Office of the Provost, the guidance of the Faculty Development Advisory Committee, and the participation of enthusiastic faculty, supportive professional staff and graduate teaching assistants.
+The center currently offers over 150 programs annually on teaching effectiveness, technology integration, professional development and scholarly activities for faculty, staff, and graduate assistants at NIU.
+The center’s programs, resources and services continue to grow with the support of the Office of the Provost, the guidance of the Faculty Development Advisory Committee, and the participation of enthusiastic faculty, supportive professional staff and graduate teaching assistants.